na-na-hi/renget/archive/EtF_Intro.md

  “Are you sure this is the place?” squawked Chatot.

-The Alakazam to his left stared at an Oshawott relaxing in the pond, “Yes, I’m certain this is the Clover Guild.”
+The Alakazam to his left stared at an Oshawott relaxing in the pond.
+“Yes,” said the psychic, “I’m certain this is the Clover Guild.”

-Eventually, the Oshawott noticed the two Pokemon standing at the front of the base as if they were waiting for a greeting from someone, so he got out of the pond and waddled his way over to greet the two strangers, “Hi my name’s Gus, are you looking for someone?”
+Eventually, the Oshawott noticed the two Pokemon standing at the front of the base.
+They seemed as if they were waiting for a greeting from someone, so he got out of the pond and waddled his way over to greet the two strangers.

+“Hi,” he said.
+“My name’s Gus.
+Are you looking for someone?”

 “We have important business with the Combusken that resides here, so bring me to him, human,” demanded Alakazam.

 To stay out of trouble and not draw attention to themselves, the transformed humans of the Clover Guild came up with a story to explain their human mannerisms and actions.
-Gus, being one of those transformed humans had memorized the script to tell the native Pokemon.
-“There must be some mistake you see we aren’t really human but we like to role-play as them.”
+Gus, being one of those transformed humans, had memorized the script to tell the native Pokemon.
+“There must be some mistake.
+You see, we aren't really humans, but we like to role-play as them.”

-Alakazam having already read the aura of the creature claiming to be an Oshawott wasn’t buying that tall tale in the least and responded to his off-topic lie, “If you think I’ll fall for that, you must be dumber than the average human, an already low bar to reach… now human, take me to the Combusken before I have to apply force.”
-Gus, intimated by the Alakazam’s direct threat and tall statue, froze up for a moment.
-Impatiently, Alakazam reiterated, “Take us to the Combusken now or you’ll figure out that I hate repeating myself more than your kind.”
+Alakazam, having already read the aura of the creature claiming to be an Oshawott, wasn’t buying that tall tale in the least.
+“If you think I’ll fall for that,” he growled, “you must be dumber than the average human.
+And that’s already a low bar to reach… now human, take me to the Combusken before I have to apply force.”

+Gus, intimidated by the Alakazam’s direct threat and tall stature, froze up for a moment.
+Impatiently, Alakazam reiterated, “Take us to the Combusken now, or you’ll figure out there’s only one thing I hate more than your kind: repeating myself.”

-Gus snapped back to his senses and uneasily lead them to the dojo where he knew the Combusken usually was.
+Gus snapped back to his senses and uneasily led them to the dojo where he knew the Combusken usually was.

-Alakazam and Chatot walk into the Clover Guildhall only to be hit with a smell so putrid that even some of the paint on the walls is stripping off.
+Alakazam and Chatot walked into the Clover Guildhall only to be hit with a smell so putrid that even some of the paint on the walls was stripping off.
 The floor was covered in dirt like no one had bothered to sweep in months.

 Alakazam, disgusted by the guildhall’s inhabitants, couldn’t help but complain, “It smells awful and it’s a total mess.
-I know humans are filthy but, you can actually tolerate living like this?
+I know humans are filthy, but how can you actually tolerate living like this?”

 Before Gus had a chance to respond, Alakazam caught a glimpse of a Cyndaquil and exclaimed, “And what is that one doing to that Liechi berry?”

-Cyndaquil, overhearing Alakazam, started to cut a small, very small, circular hole into the berry and elaborate, “Well you see, I’m gonna use the hole I’ve cut into this berry to —”
+Cyndaquil, overhearing Alakazam, started to cut a very small, circular hole into the berry.
+“Well, you see,” he elaborated, “I’m gonna use the hole I’ve cut into this berry to —”

-Before Cyndaquil could start to violate the berry’s hole a Phany rushed into Cyndaquil dragging him out of the lobby with his trunk.
+Before Cyndaquil could start to violate the berry’s hole, a Phany rushed into him and dragged him out of the lobby with his trunk.
 “Not in the Lobby, you idiot!” scolded Phanpy.

-Chatot, recognizing the Phanpy and Cyndaquil, whispered to Alakazam, “I remember that Cyndaquil, he’s a pervy little freak.
+Chatot, recognizing the two of them, whispered to Alakazam, “I remember Cyndaquil.
+He’s a pervy little freak.
 Best to steer clear of him.”

 After what felt like an eternity, Gus successfully escorted Chatot and Alakazam to the guild’s dojo, then quickly ran off back to the pond.
-Chatot remained outside of the room to shoo away any would-be nuisances.
+Chatot remained outside of the room to shoo away any would-be nuisances, while Alakazam went inside.

-In comparison to the rest of the guild, the dojo was relatively clean and equipped with various makeshift weights and equipment.
-One of the weights was begging used by a dark Pokemon with large claws, Sneasel.
-On the other side of the dojo, the Combusken of interest finished speaking to a small yellow Pokemon, Ribombee. “...
-And that should boost the power of your Fairy Wind, Booker, if by only a little,”  Combusken guided.
+In comparison to the rest of the guild, the dojo was relatively clean.
+It was equipped with various makeshift weights and equipment, and one of the weights was being used by a dark Pokemon with large claws- a Sneasel.
+On the other side of the dojo, the Combusken of interest finished speaking to a small yellow Pokemon, Ribombee.

+“...
+And that should boost the power of your Fairy Wind, Booker, if only by a little,” Combusken said.

 “Hope I’m not interrupting something important,” Alakazam lied.

-The Combusken shifted his gaze over to the Alakazam and furrowed his brow, “Ugh… you showed up earlier than I expected.
-Just tell me what you want so we can get this over with.” snapped Combusken.
+The Combusken shifted his gaze over to the Alakazam and furrowed his brow.
+“Ugh… you showed up earlier than I expected.
+Just tell me what you want so we can get this over with.”

-Alakazam sternly responded to the blatant disrespect, “Is that how you greet a superior?
+Alakazam sternly responded to the blatant disrespect.
+“Is that how you greet a superior?
 Address me properly, Combusken.”

-Knowing that this conversation won’t go anywhere until he showed Alakazam undeserved respect, Combusken played along, “To what do I owe the pleasure of your visit, sir?”
-Sneasel in the back heard the clear sarcasm in his tone and couldn’t help but let out a small chuckle, while she finished making her way over to her Ribombee partner.
+Knowing that this conversation wouldn’t go anywhere until he showed Alakazam undeserved respect, Combusken played along.
+“To what do I owe the pleasure of your visit, sir?”

+A short distance away, Sneasel heard the clear sarcasm in his tone.
+She couldn’t help but let out a small chuckle as she made her way over to her Ribombee partner.

-“Several things, as a matter of fact, but first I’d like to discuss this…” responded Alakazam as he plucked out several documents from his satchel and threw them over to Combusken.
+Alakazam replied to Combusken: “Several things, as a matter of fact, but first I’d like to discuss this…”

+He plucked out several documents from his satchel and threw them over to Combusken.

-After rummaging through the papers for a moment, Combusken finally spoke, “This is my first expedition report, I wrote it over 3 months ago.
-After all this time you, now, wanna discuss it with me?”
+After rummaging through the papers for a moment, Combusken finally said, “This is my first expedition report.
+I wrote it over 3 months ago.
+After all this time, now you wanna discuss it with me?”

-“It took time for all the requisition, acceptance, and removal forms to be processed,” clarified Alakazam.
-“And I had to process *a lot* of them for this visit, so indulge me won’t you?”
+Alakazam clarified, “It took time for all the requisition, acceptance, and removal forms to be processed.
+And I had to process *a lot* of them for this visit, so indulge me, won’t you?”

-Before Combusken could speak, Booker managed to work up the courage to ask the question that had been weighing on his mind since this stranger showed up, “Excuse me, sir, but... who are you?”
+Before Combusken could speak, Booker managed to work up the courage to ask the question that had been weighing on his mind since this stranger showed up.
+“Excuse me, sir, but... who are you?”

-Alakazam ignored the human’s question, so the Combusken answered instead, "This is President Alakazam."
+Alakazam ignored the human’s question, so the Combusken answered instead.
+"This is President Alakazam."

-"President?
-I didn't know Pokemon had presidents," said Booker after shifting his attention to the one who actually answered him.
+"President?”
+Booker asked, shifting his attention to Combusken.
+“I didn't know Pokemon had presidents."

-Alakazam, not one to miss an opportunity to belittle a human, chimed in, "I'm not surprised.
+Alakazam, not one to miss an opportunity to belittle a human, chimed in with, "I'm not surprised.
 There are very many things humans don't know.”

-Sneseal gave this stranger who claimed to be a president who would so quickly insult her partner a death glare.
-"Wow, rude.
-KFC, what's with this guy?" asked Sneasel.
+Sneseal gave this stranger who insulted her partner a death glare.
+"Wow, rude,” she said.
+“KFC, what's with this guy?"

-President Alakazam, not one to miss an opportunity to belittle a disrespectful Pokemon, interrupted, “KFC?
+Alakazam, also not one to miss an opportunity to belittle a disrespectful Pokemon, said, “KFC?
 That’s a stupid name.
 Is that what the humans call you?”

 “Well, t-technically…” Booker stammered, “...it’s an acronym.”

-Alakazam pressed further, maintaining direct eye contact with the subject in question, “Then what does ‘KFC’ stand for?”
+Alakazam pressed further, ignoring Booker while maintaining direct eye contact with Combusken: “Then what does ‘KFC’ stand for?”

-KFC looked down at the floor, a little embarrassed he mumbled, “...I’d rather not say.”
+KFC looked down at the floor.
+A little embarrassed, he mumbled, “...I’d rather not say.”

-For a moment the room stood quietly until KFC felt a small tap on his foot and Ribombee asked “Um... so, what's he the president of?
+For a few moments, the room was quiet.
+Then KFC felt a small tap on his foot.
+He looked down to see Booker, who asked him, “Um... so, what's he the president of?
 We don't live in a country here, so..."

-“He’s the president of the Exploration Team Federation.”
-KFC elaborated, “In other words, he is our boss.
-Anyway knowing him, this will take a while, let’s call it for training today.”
+“He’s the president of the Exploration Team Federation,” KFC elaborated.
+“In other words, he is our boss.
+Anyway, knowing him, this will take a while.
+Let’s call it for training today.”

-Booker hopped onto Sneasel’s head and made their way toward the exit.
-Sneasel whispered to Booker, “Don’t let him get to you he’s a psychic nutcase,” as she shut the door on their way out.
+Booker nodded, then used Fairy Wind to launch himself up onto Sneasel’s head.
+As they made their way toward the exit, Sneasel whispered to Booker, “Don’t let that psychic nutcase get to you.”

-No one left in the dojo except for Alakazam and KFC and everything was still for a brief moment, until the president spoke up, “Finally that human’s gone.
+With them gone, there was no one left in the dojo except for Alakazam and KFC.
+Everything was still for a brief moment, until the president spoke up.
+“Finally that human’s gone.
 Honestly, how do you put up with them?”

- “Ehh…” the Combusken shrugged, “They aren’t so bad once you *actually* get to know ‘em,”

-Trying to get to the point KFC bluntly asked, “In any case, what’s wrong with my expedition report?”
+“Ehh…” the Combusken said with a shrug, “They aren’t so bad once you *actually* get to know ‘em.
+In any case, what’s wrong with my expedition report?”

 “I never said there was anything wrong with it.”

-KFC asked, “So you came all the way from the Water Continent to only complement my report?”
+“So you came all the way from the Water Continent to only compliment my report?”

-“Good point…“ the President paused to collect his thoughts then proceeded to lambast the report.
+“Good point…“ the President paused to collect his thoughts, then proceeded to lambast the report.
 “It was awful!
-You didn't use any of the dungeon codes, put a mission number, or any topographical features of the dungeon.
-You didn’t put a forwarding name on the header and to top it all off you formatted the report like it was a letter.
+You didn't use any of the dungeon codes, put a mission number, or list any topographical features of the dungeon.
+You didn’t put a forwarding name on the header, and to top it all off, you formatted the report like it was a letter.
 Need I go on?”

-“How was I supposed to know what to include?
-It was my first report and you didn’t tell me anything!” the angry Combusken complained.
+“How was I supposed to know what to include?” the angry Combusken complained.
+“It was my first report and you didn’t tell me anything!”

-President Alakazam almost rose his voice, again, but took a moment to keep his composure and in a stern voice declared, “I expect a full rewrite submitted a week from tomorrow. *Do.
-I. make. myself.
+President Alakazam almost raised his voice again, but took a moment to keep his composure.
+In a stern voice, he said, “I expect a full rewrite submitted a week from tomorrow. *Do.
+I. Make.
+Myself.
 Clear?*”

-KFC opened his beak, about to speak, but decided that arguing with Alakazam would be a waste of time.
-“Yes, sir...” said Combusken, swallowing his pride,
+KFC opened his beak to argue, but decided it would be a waste of time.
+“Yes, sir...” he said, swallowing his pride.

 “Great…” Alakazam switched topics like he was checking off items on a list.
 Now, as part of your deal, we’ve kept a close eye on your clan and our scouts reported that a small group of them are traveling to Luminous Spring.”